chazzzzz01/alarm-clock/README.md

 A smart AI-powered alarm clock with a clean **glassmorphic UI**.
 Built using **Next.js**, **FastAPI**, and **Tailwind CSS**.
 Users can set alarms using natural language like:

 > "Set alarm to drink water every 30 minutes"
-> "Remind me to stand up in 10 minutes"
-> "Wake me up tomorrow at 7am"

 ---